OmengU/quap/documentation/documentation.typ

 The language is written object-oriented, meaning that the core of each C\# application is Classes, independent entities containing both variables and business logic.
 It also provides type safety, which, in combination with the language's automatic memory management and garbage collector, makes C\# very user-friendly and reliable.
 Its syntax is often compared to that of the popular language Java.
 Microsoft originally developed the language only for their own Windows #acr("OS"), but it has since been made available for macOS and Linux. @misc-csharp It is part of the larger .NET Framework used to create many different kinds of applications.
 The original .NET Framework is only supported on Windows.
 A cross-platform version called .NET Core is also available.
 The most recent .NET Core revision as of February 2024 is .NET Core 8. @ms-dotnet
 === Frameworks/Libraries
-In addition to C\# as the primary programming language of the Backend, several Frameworks, Libraries, and Packages were also used in cases where additional features were required.
+In addition to C\# as the primary programming language of the Backend, several frameworks, libraries, and packages were also used in cases where additional features were required.
 ==== Asp.NET Core <asp.netcore>
-Asp.NET is #acr("FOSS"), cross-platform, and lightweight Framework built as an addition to the previously mentioned .NET Core Framework.
+Asp.NET is #acr("FOSS"), cross-platform, and lightweight framework built as an addition to the previously mentioned .NET Core Framework.
 It enables developers to create high-performing Web Applications with the C\# language.
 It is based on the older Asp.NET Framework, which, as opposed to its newer counterpart, is only available for Windows, as it is based on the regular .NET Framework.
 Asp.NET still receives updates.
 They are, however, minor.
 Asp.NET Core is a total rewrite of the previously existing functionality.

 Asp.NET Core provides the ability to create both #acr("MVC") and Web #acr("API") applications. #acr("MVC") describes a popular architectural pattern where the application logic is split into three distinct parts: